General Overview:

 Enrollment:

-General Enrollment Information: The TUSD Early College Program is located at North High School
+General Enrollment Information: The TUSD Early College Programs are located at North and Torrance High Schools

-Interested 8th grade students will need to complete and submit the North High Early College online application along with a recommendation from their current English teacher by the deadline date noted.
+Interested 8th grade students will need to complete and submit the TUSD Early College online application along with a recommendation from their current English teacher by the deadline date noted.
 If accepted into the program students will automatically be enrolled.
-Students not residing in the North High attendance area will additionally require an Open Enrollment permit into North High School (a process that TUSD will assist with).
+Students not residing in the North High or Torrance High attendance areas will additionally require an Open Enrollment permit into North or Torrance High School (a process that TUSD will assist with).
 Please note: 8th-grade TUSD students will need to log in to their TUSD student Google account to access the application.

 Casimir and Magruder Middle Schools feed directly into North High School (NHS).
 This north-area connection makes for a smooth transition from middle to high school.
 Students have the opportunity while at Casimir and Magruder to build relationships with students they will be moving on to high school with the following year, in addition to familizing themselves with the North High campus either through taking honor courses their 8th grade year at NHS and/or through the many 8th grade articulation activities and events at NHS.
 Additionally, students from both Casimir and Magruder will have the opportunity to take the Early College Readiness Course at North High within the school year with transportation back to their feeder middle school site.

-This program is for students who are enrolled at North High.
-Students who live in other areas of Torrance are also eligible for the program, but they will have to attend (via open enrollment process) North High if they are accepted.
+This program is for students who are enrolled at North and Torrance High.
+Students who live in other areas of Torrance are also eligible for the program, but they will have to attend (via open enrollment process) North or Torrance High if they are accepted.
+Dual enrollment courses are currently offered at South High and West High, but neither school has an Early College program.
+Refer to the South and West High websites for dual enrollment courses offered.

-The student will need to be enrolled at North High in order to participate in the North High Early College program.
+The student will need to be enrolled at North or Torrance High in order to participate in the North and Torrance High Early College program.
 The student may not attend another TUSD high school.

-Yes, TUSD will assist the student and family with the Open Enrollment process over to North High.
+Yes, TUSD will assist the student and family with the Open Enrollment process over to North and Torrance High.

 8th Grade Readiness Course: